huggingface/blog/layerskip.md

 one draft at a time.

-In self-speculative decoding, the authors build on this concept but use the early layers of a large model to generate draft tokens.
-The early exit logits are used to predict tokens, which are then verified by the model’s deeper layers.
-This "self" aspect of speculative decoding, which requires specific training as explained later, allows the model to perform both drafting and verification.
+In self-speculative decoding, the authors build on this concept but use the early layers of a large model to generate draft tokens that are then verified by the model's deeper layers.
+This "self" aspect of speculative decoding, which requires specific training, allows the model to perform both drafting and verification.
 This, in turn, improves speed and reduces computational costs compared to the traditional speculative decoding.

 ## Usage with `transformers`

-In order to enable the early-exit self-speculative decoding in [🤗 transformers library](https://github.com/huggingface/transformers), we just need to add `early_exit` argument to a model’s `generate()` function.
+In order to enable early-exit self-speculative decoding in the [🤗 transformers library](https://github.com/huggingface/transformers), we just need to add the `assistant_early_exit` argument to the `generate()` function.

 Here is a simple code snippet showcasing the functionality.